Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and this toolkit gives you a GUI design alternative to WIMP
 that you can start using right away.

-MyDE.cpp uses the wxWidgets cross-platform UI library.
+EngageIDE.cpp uses the wxWidgets cross-platform UI libraries.
-To build it you first have to download and build the wxWidgets library.
+To build it you first have to download and build the wxWidgets libraries.

 We recommend using the current development version of wxWidgets which is 3.2.1.
 You can get help for setting up wxWidgets on your PC from this forum: